aa4642/Data-Analysis-LK-Polls-2024/README.md

 Two approaches are mainly used which are stored in LS_polls.html and LS_polls1.html

 **LS_polls.html**
-In this file the complete and vivid report is generated which is vast and thourogh
+In this file the complete and vivid report is generated which is vast and thourogh.
+The results are also stored in pdf format on LS_polls.pdf

 **LS_polls1.html**
 This file consist of a brief report which just contains the key points and this is important for quick lookout og the data patterns.
+The results are also stored in pdf format on LS_polls1.pdf